LEADING WITH OUR VALUES

 Becoming a More Fair & Just Society

-Bryan’s deep commitment to civil rights comes from his life experiences - including his Jewish heritage, service on the Newton Human Rights Commission, work for LGBTQ+ rights and service on the board of the Bay State Stonewall Democrats, and work on women's equality in the State Senate.
+Bryan’s deep commitment to civil rights comes from his life experiences - including his Jewish heritage, service on the Newton Human Rights Commission, work for LGBTQ+ rights and service on the board of the Bay State Stonewall Democrats, and work on gender equality in the State Senate.

 Bryan was an early and loud supporter of Newton becoming a Welcoming City, and will continue to work to make our community more welcoming and inclusive as a City Councilor.